NickolasB98/customers-pipeline-dbt-bigquery-project/README.md

 ### Getting Started

+**Overview**

-Set up a Google Cloud Account: Create a GCP account and a BigQuery dataset.
+Set up a Google Cloud Account: Create a GCP account and a BigQuery instance.

 Install DBT: Install DBT and configure it to connect to your BigQuery instance.